BabarB/Final-project/README.md

 ---
 ##  Deployment

-The project wass deployed to Github on day 2, in order to enable me to test it live, on various devices, and gain feedback on progress.
+The project wass deployed to Github early, on day 2, in order to enable me to test it live, on various devices, and gain feedback on progress.
+It was also useful because the Code Anywhere IDE often had connection issues.
+Continuous deployment prevented the loss of data and served as a backup of my work.

 #### Functional testing